Phantom Lady: Silk Spectre

-The second Silk Spectre in Watchmen by Alan Moore is based loosely upon the Phantom Lady.
+The second Silk Spectre in Watchmen by Alan Moore is loosely based on Phantom Lady.
 Alan Moore had originally intended to use Charlton Comics characters in his mini-series (until DC told him otherwise), which would imply that Silk Spectre was based on Charlton's Nightshade.
 Moore found the Nightshade character boring, and based Silk Spectre on the Phantom Lady and DC's Black Canary instead.

 Kingdom Come

 A new Phantom Lady is shown in the Elseworlds comic Kingdom Come, who is described in the series' endnotes as a literal phantom (ghost) of the original version.
 Series co-creator Alex Ross used famed pin-up model Bettie Page as his model for this version of Phantom Lady.

 52

-In the final issue of 52, a new Multiverse is revealed, originally consisting of 52 identical realities.
-Among the parallel realities shown is one designated "Earth-10".
-As a result of Mister Mind "eating" aspects of this reality, it takes on visual aspects similar to the pre-Crisis Earth-X, including the Quality characters.
-The names of the characters and the team are not mentioned in the panel in which they appear, but a character visually similar to the Sandra Knight Phantom Lady appears.

-Based on comments by Grant Morrison, this alternate universe is not the pre-Crisis Earth-X.
+An alternate universe version of Phantom Lady makes a minor appearance in 52.
+This version is from Earth-10, a universe similar to Earth-X.

 New Super-Man

 New Super-Man features a character named Ghost Woman (an analog of Phantom Lady).